Restricted Licence Related to an Accumulation of Demerit Points

 If your probationary licence or driver's licence is revoked because you have reached or exceeded the number of demerit points in your demerit point bracket, a court could grant you a restricted licence so you can continue exercising your main employment.

-the restricted licence related to a conviction for alcohol-impaired driving the restricted licence related to an accumulation of demerit points
+the restricted licence related to an accumulation of demerit points

 A restricted licence allows you to drive during the penalty period following a licence revocation.
 A penalty period can be 3, 6 or 12 months, sometimes even longer.

 A restricted licence related to an accumulation of demerit points authorizes you to drive a vehicle only for the purposes of exercising your main employment.